ezerfernandes/ezerfernandes.github.io/_posts/_2019-09-20-playing-with-DSGE.md

 Well, as I said, I'm not an economist, but I have contact with Finance and Economics on my day job.
 So I thought it would be a nice exercise to play with a DSGE model to gain familiarity with it.
 One great package that allows you to create your own DSGE model is [DSGE.jl](https://frbny-dsge.github.io/DSGE.jl/), [created by the FED of New York](https://libertystreeteconomics.newyorkfed.org/2015/12/the-frbny-dsge-model-meets-julia.html) for the Julia language.
 I think it is a fortunate language choice, because Julia is a great programming language: it is very easy to learn (it looks a lot like Python) but it is very fast.
 So it's kind of like Python when programming and like C when running.

+First of all, you should start with a hello world.
+After installing Julia and the packages needed like DSGE and FredData (to get data from the FED), I started playing aroung with some models: